ConfometRx Research FoundationConfometrx & NUREKI Lab - UNIVERSITY Of Tokyo

-FormatThe format for this workshop will differ from more conventional conferences where scientists typically present a combination of previously published work and recently completed unpublished work.
-We would like to establish a format where there will be a free flow of ideas centered around key problems facing GPCR drug discovery, and a discussion of what different investigators have tried, what has worked, and what has failed.
+FormatThe format for this workshop will be focus on the free flow of ideas centered around around GPCR biology, and a discussion of what different investigators have tried, what has worked, and what has failed.
 Morning sessions will consist of presentations from invited speakers covering a range of topics.
-Evening interactive session will provide a forum for attendees to present and discuss their latest research.
+Afternoon and evening poster and interactive sessions will provide a forum for attendees to present and discuss their latest research.
 The conference will follow the principles of the Gordon Research Conferences, where the participants will hold data and ideas discussed at the workshop in confidence.
+See the agenda.

-To create a better understanding of problems faced and more focused approaches to resolve drug discovery problems.
-To establish long-term interactions between academics and industry.
+Anticipated OutcomeTo foster a better understanding of problems faced in GPCR drug discovery, to develop more focused approaches to resolve these problems, and to establish long-term interactions between academics and industry.

 All contributions will be used to defray the cost of organizing and administering the event and to enable the attendance of participants from academic labs.
 Any amount of contribution will be much appreciated.